 The biggest problem ingredients for the environment in laundry detergents are phosphates and some surfactants, mainly nonylphenol ethoxylates or NPE.
 The use of chemicals derived from petroleum are also of concern.

 Surfactants, which help soil to float away from garments, form a micelle that surrounds the piece of dirt and carries it away.
-Micelles are toxic to fish because they get into fish gills and impair their ability to get oxygen from the water.
-The largest detergent manufacturer in the United States, Proctor and Gamble (Tide, Gain) stopped using these nonylphenol ethoxylate surfactants several years ago and phosphates have been banned in laundry detergents for many years.
+They are considered toxic to fish and aquatic species.
+The largest detergent manufacturer in the United States, Proctor and Gamble (Tide, Gain) stopped using these nonylphenol ethoxylate surfactants several years ago and some states have banned phosphates in laundry detergent for many years.

 Even knowing which chemical compounds to avoid can be difficult because they are seldom listed on labels.
 While some manufacturers list every laundry detergent ingredient on the label, most do not because it is not required by law in the United States.
 However, with a little effort, you can visit each manufacturer's website to view a list of complete ingredients.

 The EPA Safer Choice Program

 In the 1990s, the United States Environmental Protection Agency (EPA) introduced a program called Design for the Environment to let us know which products live up to their claims.
 One of the products that was included in the program was laundry detergent.
 The agency asked manufacturers to provide a complete list of ingredients.
 If the company was using the safest chemical for each type of ingredient, the product earned a special designation.
 If the product was not environmentally friendly, the EPA encouraged the company to reformulate the product.
 The Design for the Environment Seal was awarded to laundry detergents that met EPA requirements as both good for business and the environment.